 Opportunity Zone Fund investors are only eligible for the tax benefits if the fund invests in qualifying projects within Opportunity Zones.
 View map of Connecticut’s Opportunity Zones.
 These projects may include the following.

 Real estate projects.
 Real estate projects should either be new development or an existing building in need of substantial renovation.
 Qualified real estate investments can include multi-family and single-family housing, commercial, retail, industrial and mixed-use developments.

 Businesses.
 Business investments can include any growing business that is willing to take equity investors either as control or non-control positions.
 Businesses should operate within the Opportunity Zone (at least 70% of their operations) and derive most of their revenues from sales within Opportunity Zones (at least 50% of their sales).

 Energy-related projects.
 Energy efficiency and renewable energy projects can also qualify and may derive their appreciation value from reliable long-term cash flow.

-To learn more about Opportunity Zones, we encourage you to listen to this podcast from DECD Deputy Commissioner David Kooris.
+To learn more about Opportunity Zones, we encourage you to listen to this podcast from former DECD Deputy Commissioner David Kooris.